ColinKennedy/USD-Cookbook/README.md

 as Pixar comes out with new USD releases and learning resources, this information may become out-of-date.
 Always prefer primary guides and documentation over anything that you see here.

-Lastly, I like to keep flashcards for USD.
-My USD deck is [available online here](https://ankiweb.net/shared/decks)

 ## Final Note